cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 ## Blockchain as a merge of data storage and network

 Historically, data storage and networks have been **treated separately**, mainly because the former was adopted long before the latter.
-Networks were built first, and data storage was connected afterwards.
+Networks were built first, and data storage was connected afterward.

 Blockchain merges these two concepts by combining elements of a database with a P2P network.
 Blockchains store data in the same way as a **decentralized database**, and also use P2P networking.